A History Of Haste Hill Golf Club

 By October 1931, with football still being played at Haste Hill, the Golf Member’s Committee (as they were by then known) urged the council, at their monthly meeting, to press on with the works to extend the course.
 Harrow Golf Course at Preston Road had closed and many players were looking to become members at Haste Hill.
 The council in turn proposed to restrict membership to local residents as the course had become so popular and it was the council picking up the costs, after all.
 The council did however report that not only had the required land been purchased but that the further purchases, agreed the previous May, were completed.

 The work, began shortly after with Sandy Herd again appointed course architect, this time with the assistance of Bert Pearson.
 In early 1932, with the work in progress, there was huge public outcry about the closure of the public land to be handed over to the golf course.
 Complaints were raised about the positions of footpaths and suggestions made for paths across holes.
-There were also many complaints about the barbed wire fencing being erected to surround the course, likening it to that of a compound for prisoners.
+There were also many complaints about the barbed wire fencing being erected along the boundary of the course, adjoining The Drive, likening it to that of a compound for prisoners.
 It would have looked much like the fencing along the A40 side of Northolt Aerodrome.
 Mr R J Page, a council employee who was a big supporter of the course & club, later suggested the money being paid out for fencing would be better spent on improving the greens.
 The fence ran along the footpath from the corner behind the now 12th green to the brook on what is now the 1st hole.
 Then in March 1932, with the cost of season tickets set to rise, following the course extension, the council announced that patrons would be able to pay for their passes in instalments.